developers-ubonu/fintrack/docs/fintrack/02_USER_NEEDS_ANALYSIS.md

 2.  ***Integrated Conditional Design:*** While core workflow is primary, design core components anticipating logical integration points for optional conditional features (like taxes) to ensure smooth user transitions and efficient development.

 ## Purpose
 To identify and document the needs, goals, and pain points of small landscaping and related service business owners in Quebec, ensuring the FinTrack solution aligns with their **core** financial tracking requirements and operational context, while allowing for **optional, conditional tax features**.
-This version updates Use Cases to reflect an enhanced MVP scope focused on automation and ease of input, framed within the core/conditional structure.
+This version updates Use Cases to reflect an enhanced MVP scope focused on automation and ease of input, framed within the core/conditional structure, and formally defines the interaction with the expense list.

 ## Success Criteria
 - [ ] Clear identification of primary user personas for small service businesses
-- [x] Comprehensive use cases that reflect real-world financial tracking scenarios, **prioritizing core workflows and clearly marking conditional tax steps**
+- [x] Comprehensive use cases that reflect real-world financial tracking scenarios, **prioritizing core workflows and clearly marking conditional tax steps**, including viewing/managing expenses.
 - [x] User journey maps highlighting key touchpoints and pain points in financial management, **focusing on core tasks and indicating where conditional tax features might apply**

 ## Content Requirements